(Updated Sept. 8, 2024)

 Playing on a Yankees farm club that included Marv Throneberry at first, Bobby Richardson at second and pitchers Don Larsen and Ralph Terry, Herzog batted .289 with 21 home runs, 98 RBI and a .412 on-base percentage in 149 games.

-He also learned lessons from Houk’s managerial style that he later utilized with the Cardinals.
+He also learned lessons from Houk’s managerial style that he later utilized when he managed the Cardinals.

-“Ralph Houk was the best I ever saw at handling people,” Herzog wrote in his 1999 book, “You’re Missin’ a Great Game.”
+“Ralph Houk was the best I ever saw at handling people,” Herzog said in his 1999 book, “You’re Missin’ a Great Game.”

 “Ralph was a great manager because he knew how to keep 24, 25 different personalities happy.
 That’s harder than it looks.
 He let us know what he wanted us all to do, but he dealt with each of us on our own terms, too.